 Sign up to receive email updates for this page

-Flu vaccine is now widely available, and all County residents ages six months and older are encouraged to get vaccinated through their healthcare provider.
-If you do not have a healthcare provider, the vaccine is also available at retail pharmacies and stores, such as Walgreens, Safeway, and Costco.
+Contact your healthcare provider to schedule your flu shot.
+If you do not have a healthcare provider, the vaccine is also available at retail pharmacies and stores, such as Walgreens, Safeway and Costco.